MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ```

 > [!NOTE]
-> - Be sure you're using the most current version of the Office Deployment Tool available on the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=49117).
+> - Be sure you're using the most current version of the ODT available on the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=49117).
 > - If your existing installation of Microsoft 365 Apps has excluded other apps, such as Access, you need to include a line in your configuration.xml file for each of those excluded apps.
 Otherwise, those apps will be installed on the device.
 > - If you have Microsoft 365 Apps for business installed, use O365BusinessRetail for the Product ID in your configuration.xml file.